Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

 He has said that there has not been any condensation at the back and he has had this for more than a decade.
 I put the insulation in front of the frame which created a space naturally behind it (though my floors and ceiling have no space).

-This method did not work for me, major condensation formed behind the walls and I don’t know anyone that was able to get this to work.
+This method did not work for me, MAJOR condensation formed behind the walls and I don’t know anyone else that was able to get this to work.

 Here is a video of his camper which is done like his cargo.